-- Accessibility was a key consideration in the hospital's master planning process and is a priority in the design of new builds at SHN. - Starting in December 2020, a pilot project will be initiated at Birchmount whereby patients and visitors will access a QR code to maps and wayfinding instructions to destinations within the hospital.
+- Accessibility was a key consideration in the hospital's master planning process and is a priority in the design of new builds at SHN. - A pilot project was implemented at Birchmount last December 2022 whereby patients and visitors are able to access a QR code to be able to see maps and wayfinding instructions to destinations within the hospital from their mobile devices.
 This is a web-based tool developed by Volunteer Services to provide a virtual option to assist with easy navigation.
-This tool is a temporary interim measure to improve wayfinding until the corporate wayfinding project is complete. - SHN is working with an external consultant to develop a new and consistent wayfinding system for all three hospitals to improve accessibility for patients and visitors.
-This will improve the patient experience at our hospitals by providing straightforward, intuitive and clear directions when navigating through the hospitals (expected completion date for this project is April 2022).
+This tool is a temporary interim measure to improve wayfinding until the corporate wayfinding project is complete. - The Corporate Wayfinding Project is a multi-year plan that was officially implemented in July 2023.
+Our launch occurred on October 10th, wherein we successfully incorporated our new nomenclature with our patient-facing Epic and application systems.
+This includes our registration kiosks, patients' My Chart app, Twilio appointment reminders and all electronic referral letters.
+Patients will now be able to sync their appointments with a single clinic name to their destination.
+Much of the physical signage from the main doors to clinic doors will be installed by the end of February 2024.
+For this year, all destination signage has been put up to have clinics be identified with their (new) naming conventions.
+All new signs have braille included and are AODA compliant.
+We are also actively exploring options to consider not just the AODA, but also the new Code + which addresses seniors' needs. - SHN is working with an external consultant to develop a new and consistent wayfinding system for all three hospitals to improve accessibility for patients and visitors.
+This will improve the patient experience at our hospitals by providing straightforward, intuitive and clear directions when navigating through the hospitals (expected completion date for this project is April 2024). - In addition to requirements under the Act, SHN will address wayfinding signage and perform annual audits to determine future planning requirements for accessibility. - In any new capital projects involving major renovations, accessible washrooms are included in the design.
+In the Diagnostic Imaging Redevelopment Project, a new universal washroom is being constructed on the basement level of the General Hospital West Wing.